ziali088/googleapi-client/README.md

 # NAME

-GoogleAPI::Client
+Google::Client

 ## SYNOPSIS

-    use GoogleAPI::Client;
+    use Google::Client;

-    my $api_client = GoogleAPI::Client->new(
+    my $api_client = Google::Client->new(
         access_token => 'XXXXX'
     );

 ## DESCRIPTION

 A base client used to connect to the many resources of [Googles REST API](https://developers.google.com/google-apps/products).
-All subclasses can be found in CPAN under the 'GoogleAPI::Client' namespace (eg GoogleAPI::Client::File).
+All subclasses can be found in CPAN under the 'Google::Client' namespace (eg Google::Client::File).

 Requests to Googles API require authentication, which can be handled via [Google::OAuth2::Client::Simple](thttps://metacpan.org/pod/Google::OAuth2::Client::Simple).